eKhanchin/Tetris/README.md

 # Tetris
-A classic Tetris game
+A classic Tetris game written in Python3, in Linux environment.

 # How to play
 Copy tetris, tetris_model and tetris_piece files into a custom directory.
-In linux shell run:
+In Linux shell run:

 ```shell
 python tetris.py